weathermanbarnes/wxlib/doc/source/basic.rst

    :emphasize-lines: 13,17-18

 If you want to calculate deformation for all the data in an input file, the structure of the script is very similar.
 The differences are highlighted in yellow.
-Most notably, insteand of using :func:`get_instantaneous` the script calls :func:`metopen` which simply returns all the data available for the requested variable in the requested file.
+Most notably, instead of using :func:`get_instantaneous` the script calls :func:`metopen` which simply returns all the data available for the requested variable in the requested file.

 File names typically follow a standard structure, which is stored in the configuration key ``conf.file_std``.
 Parameters for completing the file name are filled in using the python string